omiguelpinheiro/memory-enhancer-go/README.md

 ```bash
 $HOME/.memory-enhancer/memory
 ```
-but I really hope your PC crashes forever for abandoning me forever.
+but I really hope your PC crashes forever for abandoning me.